zlehmann/js-object-oriented-class-syntax-lab-v-000/README.md

-# Prototypes in JS Lab
+# Class Syntax in JS Lab

 ## Objectives
 + Refactor code to use class syntax